kevin940726/retractor/README.md

 ```

 #### React warnings
-Note: While executing your tests you might encounter React warnings about not fulfilled `propTypes` of components you try to lookup.
-It's safe to ignore those because retractor will never execute or mount a component.
-It's rather a syntactic sugar DSL which gets translated by retractor internally to perform the query.
+Note: While executing your tests you might encounter React warnings about not-fulfilled `propTypes` of components that you're trying to lookup.
+It's safe to ignore those because retractor never actually executes or mounts a component.
+It simply offers JSX syntax as syntactic sugar, which gets translated by retractor internally to perform the query.

-A workaround to disable the warning is running your tests in a environment different to `development`
+A workaround to disable the warnings is running your tests in a environment other than `development`

 ```
 "scripts":